Undergraduate Course: Freedom of Expression Law Clinic (LAWS10190)

 |Summary||The Freedom of Expression Law Clinic provides a unique opportunity for students at Edinburgh Law School to work alongside practicing lawyers on international casework.
 The perspective of the course is both analytical and practical and the key objective is to afford students the opportunity to apply their knowledge of substantive law to a real client case.
 In so doing, students will be exposed to ethical-social values instrumental to the practice of law and reflect on the relevant social, political and economic context of legal casework.

 The clinic will specifically address cases of violation of Freedom of Expression and human rights violations against journalists.
-The Clinic is a collaboration between Edinburgh Law School and the international NGO Media Legal Defence Initiative based in London.
+The Clinic is a collaboration between Edinburgh Law School, the University of Oxford¿s Programme in Comparative Media Law and Policy, the international NGO Media Legal Defence Initiative and Garden Court Chambers in London.
 Traditional academic teaching will be complemented by clinical supervision from experienced practitioners both within the law school and with the partner organisations.
 Throughout the course, students will work towards draft submissions to the United Nations Special Procedures Mechanisms, notably the Working Group on Arbitrary Detention.